rg45-com/tappsnevada.org/mission.md

                       <img src="/assets/images/nicole.jpg" class="f-profile">
                       <img src="/assets/images/bottom-arw.png" class="po-arw">
                   </div>
-                  <p class="msn-txt">Nicole Cordova is responsible for Marketing, Advertising, and Social Media for TAPPS and works for a major Nevada Gaming Company in Marketing.
+                  <p class="msn-txt">Nicole Cordova is responsible for Marketing, Advertising, and Social Media for T.A.P.P.S. and works for a major Nevada Gaming Company in Marketing.
 A resident of the Las Vegas area for over twenty years, Nicole is a proud Army Brat and the daughter of two Army Veterans.
 Her father, the late Staff Sergeant Louis Cordova, served in the Korean and Vietnam Wars as a Combat Medic and is a recipient of the Purple Heart and Bronze Star.
 Her mother, Retired Master Sergeant Carla Cordova, served in the Women’s Army Core and Medical Core as a Nurse.
 She is a recipient of the Legion of Merit and a charter member of the Women in Military Service for America Memorial in Washington, D.C. </p>
                   <div class="btm-name-txt-ststic">NICOLE CORDOVA</div>
               </div>
           </div>